firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 If you read a column from a source file into a table with an incompatible data type, the mapping generates a casting error.
 A loading job that specifies writing error files will write files starting with the following prefixes to a specified Amazon S3 bucket:

-* `error_reasons` - An error file that contains all the reasons that a row generated an error.
+* `error_reasons` - An error file that contains all the reasons that a row generated an error, and also file-based errors.
 * `rejected_rows` - An error file that contains all the rejected rows in row order.

 The following code uses the Firebolt sample `players` dataset which has a column `PlayerID` with a data type of `INTEGER`, and attempts to read it into an existing column with a `DATE` data type: